kindredgroup/talos/cohort_banking_initiator_js/README.md

 It is one of many components in Talos ecosystem.
 Section below describes the functionality of this application and how it depends on other components.

-Project is implemented in TypeScript and used the external library `cohort_sdk_client`, which in turn depends on `cohort_sdk_js`.
+Project is implemented in TypeScript and uses the external library `cohort_sdk_client`, which in turn depends on `cohort_sdk_js`.
 The `cohort_sdk_js` is not desiged to be used directly, but only via its wrapper `cohort_sdk_client`.
 Both `cohort_sdk_*` libraries are shipped as NPM modules and hosted under `@kinderedgroup` in GitHub Packages NPM repository.
 While they both are NPM modules and can be installed via `npm install`, the installation of `cohort_sdk_js` has one extra step to compile native code on developer's machine.
 Please read more about it in the `cohort_sdk_js` package.

 Cohort Initiator JS is TypeScript app.
 When launched it connects to Postgres database and to Kafka broker, sends some number of certification requests to Talos Certifier.
 Once all requests are processed the app prints basic performance metrics and shuts down.